SPUDSfunds for Suicide Prevention

 EVENT DATE Jul 15, 2016

-On November 9, 2015, my brother, Jason (Spuds) Sprada, took his own life at only 36 years young.
-Shocked, saddened and desperate for answers, I became determined to seek answers as to what triggered the unimaginable shortly after our exchange of messages about his excitement of upcoming plans, I immersed myself in suicide prevention research.
+On November 9, 2015, our brother, Jason (Spuds) Sprada, took his own life at only 36 years young.
+When I heard the news, I was in disbelief, shocked, saddened and desperate for answers.
+Determined to seek answers as to what triggered the unimaginable shortly after our exchange of messages about his excitement of upcoming plans, I immersed myself in suicide prevention research.
 The reality was that Jason had been diagnosed with clinical depression more than two decades ago and had only received treatment for a short time thereafter.
-My admiration for Jason grew stronger each day as he exuded such strength and resilience in the face of adversity.
+My admiration for Jason grew stronger each day as he exuded such strength and resilience in the face of hardship.
 He was tough, he shielded and protected me from the darkness he felt, and fought until the very last moment of his life.
 A true warrior.

 I've since learned that his larger-than-life personality, his natural ability to spread laughter, and his quick and funny punchlines were a complete disguise for the inner battle he fought every day.